What permissions are required to use Sheet Monkey

 Sheet Monkey will never delete a file in your drive.
 Even if you delete the form, it will not delete the sheet you have linked to it.

-- Spreadsheet information: We only store the ids of the spreadsheet that you chose when you link it to a form.
-We do not store any other information or data that is inside a linked spreadsheet or any data that is added to a spreadsheet using Sheet Monkey.
+* **Spreadsheet information:** We only store the **ids of the spreadsheet** that you chose when you link it to a form.
+We do not permanently store any other information or data that is inside a linked spreadsheet or any data that is added to a spreadsheet using Sheet Monkey.
+Sheet Monkey may temporarily store submitted data for a period not exceeding six months.